HuaZou/HuaZou.github.io/README.md

 + Added `Comparison of multiple classifier on SVM` (name of article shouldn't be too long).
 (11/03/2022)
 + Added `Random Forest on CRC gut microbiota`.
 (11/04/2022)
 + Updated tables of content on `markdown`.
 (11/05/2022)
++ Updated `Random Forest on CRC gut microbiota` with disregarding multicollinearity.
+(11/18/2022)